humboldt/o_cms/README.md

 * Focus on building your unique application features
 * Built be easy to adapt, extend and customisable to suit any project
 * Define your own authorisation around the CMS
-* Desingned to be easy to use for your end users
+* Designed to be easy to use for your end users
 * Supports Rails 4.2 + & Rails 5
 * Uses the powerful [Trix Editor](https://github.com/basecamp/trix)